July 31, 2022

 One big advantage is that breeder reactors can mitigate some of the problems with nuclear waste, as we explain further below.
 In a light-water reactor, slow neutrons cause U-235 to fission.
 Fission of uranium produces lighter nuclei, which generally do not themselves fission; however, many of these isotopes are radioactive.
 When they decay, they generate a great deal of heat and produce harmful radiation.
 In addition, some of the neutrons are captured by uranium atoms.
 These produce “transuranic” isotopes, which are also radioactive.
 One of these is plutonium, but several other transuranic atoms are also produced in the fuel rods.
 When the transuranic nuclei decay, they produce heat and radiation.
 Many of the transuranic isotopes can also fission.

 The amount of time that the radioactivity in fuel rods persists depends on the half-life of the radioactive atoms.
 There is a major difference between the typical half-lives of the fission product isotopes and the transuranic nuclei.
-The vast majority of the fission isotopes have half-lives of 100 years or less.
+The vast majority of the fission isotopes have half-lives of 100 years or less; notable exceptions are Tc-99 (with a half-life of 210,000 years) and I-129 (with half-life 15 million years).
 But several of the transuranic isotopes have extremely long half-lives, some of these as long as millions of years.
 Spent fuel rods from LWRs contain a mixture of fission fragments and transuranic elements.

 The Ge-Hitachi (GEH) Power Reactor Innovative Small Module (PRISM) uses liquid sodium as a coolant.
 The PRISM reactor is a modular liquid-metal breeder reactor of the “pool” type.
 A schematic diagram of such a reactor is shown in Fig. V.9.
 The reactor vessel contains fuel rods (in the PRISM reactor the fuel is a mixture of plutonium and depleted uranium (DU)).
 Since fast neutrons are used to produce fission, one does not use water as a coolant since it slows down and absorbs neutrons.
 Instead, one uses a coolant that is transparent to neutrons, in this case liquid sodium.
 Sodium surrounding the reactor core is heated by the fission reactions.
 The sodium then passes to a secondary sodium vessel, where heated sodium produces steam in a steam generator.
 The steam spins a turbine that drives an electric generator.